iOmega17/Plagiarism-analysis-api/README.md

-Here’s a well-structured **GitHub README** for your plagiarism detection project.

----

 # **Plagiarism Detection Web Application 🚀**

 This project is a web application built using **Spring Boot** and **Python libraries** to detect plagiarism between uploaded files.
 The solution integrates Java-based backend technologies with Python to perform plagiarism detection using text similarity techniques.